hbowie/SoftDevBigIdeas-23/content/Entrepreneurial Leadership.md

 Body:

-The <a href="https://en.wikipedia.org/wiki/Entrepreneurial_leadership" class="reflink" target="ref">Wikipedia article on Entrepreneurial Leadership</a> defines the attributes of an entrepreneurial leader in this way:
+The [Wikipedia article on Entrepreneurial Leadership](https://en.wikipedia.org/wiki/Entrepreneurial_leadership) defines the attributes of an entrepreneurial leader in this way:

 > The entrepreneurial leader will work within a formalized organizational structure, but use the approaches normally expected of an entrepreneur to identify opportunities to gain advantage.
 They also have the ability to then manage change to deliver that advantage.
 Key to this is the effective management of risk rather than the minimization of risk often sought within corporate environments.
 The entrepreneurial leader must have the ability to learn fast and within environments of ambiguity and change, while providing clarity and coherence for those around them.